 To join, you first must find a study that is looking for people like you or the person with AD.
-For more information about AD clinical trials, visit the ADEAR Center website at www.nia.nih.gov/Alzheimers or call 1-800-438-4380.
+For more information about AD clinical trials and studies, visit the ADEAR Center Clinical Trials Database at www.nia.nih.gov/alzheimers/clinical-trials.
+You can also call 1-800-438-4380.
 An information specialist can help you look for a clinical trial.
-For a list of clinical trials on Alzheimer's disease, go to the ADEAR Clinical Trials Database.